elixirschool/elixirschool/en/lessons/specifics/plug.md

 end
 ```

-The first thing to note is we have defined a new exception `IncompleteRequestError` and that one of its options is `:plug_status`.
+The first thing to note is we have defined a new exception `IncompleteRequestError` which we'll raise in the event of an invalid request.
-When available this option is used by Plug to set the HTTP status code in the event of an exception.

 The second portion of our Plug is the `call/2` function.
 This is where we decide whether or not to apply our verification logic.